datanucleus/datanucleus-core/README.md

 #### persist
 Calls ExecutionContext.persistObject which calls EC.persistObjectWork.
 Creates a StateManager (StateManagerImpl - SM).
-Adds the object to EC.dirtyOPs.
+Adds the object to EC.dirtySMs.
-Calls OP.makePersistent.
+Calls SM.makePersistent.
 Uses PersistFieldManager to process all reachable objects.

 #### remove
 Calls ExecutionContext.deleteObject, which calls ExecutionContext.deleteObjectWork.
 Creates a StateManager as required.
-Adds the object to EC.dirtyOPs.
+Adds the object to EC.dirtySMs.
 Calls SM.deletePersistent.
 Uses DeleteFieldManager to process all reachable objects.